 - Totally try out street food.
 It is one of the best things to do in Cartagena.
 You will be missing out on something special if you do not indulge in some of the street stalls and vendors that are dotted around the city.

 - Beware the gringo menu.
-In tourist areas, or otherwise, it is possible that you end up paying a little extra for the privilege of being able to see an English menu, with items costing more and the whole menu occasionally lacking cheaper menu items altogether.
+In tourist areas, or otherwise, it is possible that you end up paying a little extra for the privilege of being able to see an English menu.
 It is a good rule of thumb to avoid any tourist-oriented restaurant.

 - Some Spanish would be helpful; not only will you be able to avoid the gringo menu, but you will also be able to walk into any local joint and ask questions about what it is they’re serving up.